LoganDSPrice/teachersmanual-test/how-to-write-tests.md

     end
     ```

-    So you can just provide a single string with hint identifiers separated by spaces:
+    So you can just provide a single string with the I18n keys of multiple hints separated by spaces:

     ```ruby
     it "works with 42.42", points: 4, hint: h("label_for_input params_are_strings") do